-A Thorn Accessory Bar is well out of harms way, as it mounts on the steerer tube.
+A Thorn Accessory Bar is well out of harm’s way, as it mounts on the steerer tube.
 I’ve done over 50,000km with this setup and have found it to be both a practical and usable solution.
-The shifter location near the top of the handlebar makes it easy enough to change gears from the top of the bars, whereby the actuation for the Rohloff is like turning a door knob.
-Another advantage of having my shifter located near the stem; I’m not limited for choice of road handlebar.
+The shifter location near the top of the handlebar makes it easy enough to change gears from the top of the bars, whereby the actuation for the Rohloff is like turning a doorknob.
+Another advantage of having my shifter located near the stem; I’m not limited for the choice of drop bar.
 That was vital for finding a handlebar shape that suited me.

 The DooHickey is essentially the same steerer tube mount as the Thorn Accessory Bar.
 What I prefer about the Thorn Accessory Bar is that it extends 55mm away from you, keeping the shifter out of the way of your knees when you stand up.

 The HubBub is another good way to mount a Rohloff shifter.
 It simply slides into your barend and creates a 22.2mm surface where you can mount your standard Rohloff shifter.
 It’s slightly lower and out of the way than other options, but has proven itself to be easy to use.

 Patria Adjustable Stem

 The Patria Adjustable Stem allows you to modify the front end of your bike and mount your Rohloff shifter.
 I feel that the shifter may get in way of your knees when standing up.

 The Norwid stem has a stub on the side, allowing you to mount your Rohloff shifter.